 Prospective Masters Students

 Welcome to the City & Regional Planning (CRP) program at Cal Poly!
-Please see the links to the right for admissions and program information.
+Please see the links below for admissions and program information.
 CRP is an integral part of the nationally recognized College of Architecture and Environmental Design.
 The program began in 1968 and has over 1,000 graduates (Bachelors and Masters level) and is accredited by the national Planning Accreditation Board.
 We are proud of the program's strengths in land use planning, environmental planning, urban design, transportation, climate action planning, and community sustainability.

 The profession of city and regional planning is primarily involved in helping people and communities manage growth and change in their physical, social and economic environments.
 The focus is on understanding how cities and towns (human settlements) function and how to make them better places for people to live and to prosper.
 Planning has its roots in engineering, architecture, landscape architecture, law, social welfare and government reform.
 The practice of city and regional planning is both science and art.
 It involves technical competence, creativity, hard-headed pragmatism and the ability to develop a vision of the future and to build on that vision.
 Planners today combine design, quantitative and people skills to assist communities and society.